Articles and Q&A about LED promotional trucks

 Where does the truck chassis come from?
 Can I use my own truck?

 Spark 4-Series bodies are compatible with almost any pickup truck chassis.
 Spark 407 and 408 are designed to mount on full-size pickups (like Ford F150).
-Spark 405 is specifically designed for Jeep Gladiator.
+Spark 405 is specifically designed for Jeep Gladiator and Ford Ranger.
 Customers may supply their own truck, new or used.
 Spark is pleased to provide new US-spec Ford F150 trucks for customers, and in that case, the entire transaction is completed through the authorized Ford dealer.

 Spark 5-series and 7-series bodies are married to a Ford Transit or Mercedes Sprinter cutaway chassis.
 Spark 8-series bodies use the Isuzu NPR or Hino 155 chassis.